Bylaws

 ELECTION MEETINGS AND RIGHTS OF MEMBERS

 3.02.
-Recommendation by Board of Directors.
-At the annual business meeting, the Board of Directors shall review the recommendations of the Membership Committee and shall determine whether to recommend candidates to the Association for membership in the categories indicated by the Membership Committee.
-An affirmative vote by two-thirds (2/3rds) of the voting members of the Board of Directors at the meeting shall be necessary to recommend a candidate to the Association for membership.
+Evaluation of Membership Application.
+The Membership Committee will review each candidate’s application and supporting materials.
+All applications deemed satisfactory by the Membership Committee will be granted membership.
+The Membership Committee reserves the right to review applications and to determine whether to approve candidates to the Association for membership in the categories indicated by the Membership Committee.
+If an application is disputed for any reason, an affirmative vote by two-thirds (2/3rds) of the voting members of the Membership Committee at the meeting shall be necessary to recommend a candidate to the Association for membership.

-3.04.
-Election of Honorary Members and Non-Physician Affiliate Members.
-Candidates for Honorary Membership and Non-Physician Affiliate Membership may be recommended to the Association by either the Membership Committee or the Board of Directors.
-The Board of Directors by an affirmative two-thirds (2/3rds) vote of the Voting Active Members in attendance, will then recommend these candidates to the Association for Honorary Membership and Non-Physician Affiliate Membership.
+3.03.
+Election of Honorary Members and Non-Practitioner Affiliate Members.
+Candidates for Honorary Membership and Non-Practitioner Affiliate Membership may be recommended to the Association by either the Membership Committee or the Board of Directors.
+The Membership Committee by an affirmative two-thirds (2/3rds) vote of the Voting Active Members in attendance, will then recommend these candidates to the Association for Honorary Membership and Non-Practitioner Affiliate Membership.

 1. Place of Meetings.
-Meetings of the membership shall be held at the principal office or place of business of the Association or at such other suitable place convenient to the membership as may be designated by the Executive Committee.
+Meetings of the membership shall be held at the Annual Meeting of the Association of the Association or at such other suitable place convenient to the membership as may be designated by the Executive Committee.

 3. Special Meetings.
 Special meetings may be called by the President or may be called as directed by the Executive Committee.
 The notice of any special meeting shall state the time and place of such meeting and the purposes thereof.
 No business shall be transacted at a special meeting except as stated in the notice unless all members have waived notice of the meeting.

 4. Notice of Meetings.
-It shall be the duty of the Secretary-Treasurer and /or administrative liaison of the Association to mail a notice of each annual or special meeting, stating the purposes thereof if it is a special meeting as well as the time and place where it is to be held, to each member of record as of (30) days before the date scheduled for the meeting, at his or her address as it appears on the membership records of the Association, or if no such address appears, at his or her last known place of business, at least ten (10) days but not more than thirty (30) days prior to such meeting.
-In addition, the Secretary-Treasurer and /or administrative liaison of the Association shall mail a notice of each annual meeting describing the time and place where the annual meeting is to be held, to each member of record as of six (6) months before the date scheduled for the annual meeting, at his or her address as it appears on the membership records of the Association, or if no such address appears, at his or her last known place of business.
-The mailing of a notice in the manner provided in this Section shall be considered notice served; provided, that such notices may be excused in the same manner as provided for notice of meetings of the Board of Directors in Section 6.09.
+It shall be the duty of the administrative staff of the Association to announce each annual or special meeting through the Association’s standard communication channels, stating the purposes thereof if it is a special meeting as well as the time and place where it is to be held.
+In addition, the administrative staff of the Association shall announce each annual meeting describing the time and place where the annual meeting is to be held, to each member of record as of six (6) months before the date scheduled for the annual meeting, at their email address as it appears on the membership records of the Association, or if no such address appears, at their last known place of business.
+A notice sent by email will be deemed to have been received at the time shown in a delivery confirmation report or receipt generated by the sender’s email system which indicates that delivery of the email to recipient’s email address has been completed.
+The e-mailing of a notice in the manner provided in this Section shall be considered notice served; provided, that such notices may be excused in the same manner as provided for notice of meetings of the Board of Directors in Section 6.09.

-7. Conduct of Meetings.
-Meetings of members shall be conducted in accordance with Robert Rules of Order, Revised.
+5. Conduct of Meetings.
+Meetings of members shall be conducted in accordance with Robert’s Rules of Order, Revised.
 The President, if present, or if not present, the President-Elect shall preside over all meetings of members.
-In the absence of such officers at any meeting of members, the members present at the meeting shall appoint any person present to act as presiding officer of the meeting.
-The order of business at each regular meeting, and so far as possible, at special meetings of members, shall be:
+In the absence of such officers at any meeting of members, the Board of Directors members present at the meeting shall appoint any person present to act as presiding officer of the meeting.
+The order of business at each regular meeting, and as feasible, at special meetings of members, shall be: Reports, Unfinished business, New business, Adjournment.

-3.06.
-Membership Termination.
-Membership of any member may be terminated by two-thirds (2/3rds) vote of the Board of Directors under the following circumstances:
+Membership of any member may be terminated by two thirds (2/3ds) vote of the Board of Directors under the following circumstances:

-1. Upon forty-five (45) days written notice for failure to pay membership fees and/or dues.
+A. Upon forty-five (45) days notice for failure to pay membership fees and/or dues.

-2. Upon ninety (90) days written notice for failure to pay a mandatory assessment.
+B. Upon ninety (90) days notice for failure to pay a mandatory assessment.

-3. Upon ninety (90) days written notice for any reason when, in the judgment of the Board of Directors in its sole discretion, the purposes, best interests or well being of the Association will be served thereby.
+C. Upon ninety (90) days notice for any reason when, in the judgment of the Board of Directors in its sole discretion, the purposes, best interests or well-being of the Association will be served thereby.

-4. Automatically upon failure of a member to maintain the valid and unrestricted license to practice held at the beginning of his or her membership.
+D. Automatically upon failure of a member to maintain the valid and unrestricted license to practice held at the beginning of their membership.

 ARTICLE IV